fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+it's hard enough to predict the past let alone the future.

 It is better to die on my feet than to live on my knees"
   Emiliano Zapata